The Real Cost of a Running Toilet (It's More Than You Think)

 1. Faulty Flapper (Most Common Cause)

-How to diagnose it: Add food coloring to the tank.
-If the dye seeps into the bowl within 10–15 minutes without flushing, your flapper is the culprit.
+How to diagnose it: EPA WaterSense advises putting a few drops of food coloring in the tank, and if color appears in the bowl within 10 minutes without flushing, the toilet is leaking.
 You may also hear a faint trickling sound.

 2. Fill Valve / Float Problems